Benchmarks

 |

-String-heavy payloads are a clear weak spot today. |
+String-heavy payloads remain a clear weak spot, especially against |

 |